of the Immaculate Heart of Mary

 Affections.
 (When one touches your heart, use your own words.)

-• O Jesus, you sought only to do the Father’s will.
+• O Jesus, often I say “Lord, Lord” but do not do the Father’s will.

 Resolutions: (Possibly you might want to make your own.)